Icaro92/Churn_Dashboard/README.md

 ## The Dashboard

 The finished dashboard has two pages: "Churn"  and "Customer Risk Analysis".
 The first page provides an overview of the customer profile of those who churned, including demographics, customer account information, and services they signed for.
-The second page provides an overview of all Customers, classifying churn rates by services, product and financial categories.
+The second page provides an overview of all Customers, classifying churn rates by services, products and financial categories.

 You can find the dash in the link below:
  * [Customer Retention Dashboardn](https://app.powerbi.com/view?r=eyJrIjoiZjI4MDE5MmMtNjdlMS00ZDUyLTlmMDItMDJjNGViMGYyNDNiIiwidCI6IjAyODQyZDljLWVhNTAtNGVkNy1iMWY1LWI2MDIwOGIwM2YzNyJ9)